grant-sam03/Prosperity-Trading-Challenge/README.md

 - **Approach:** A hybrid strategy combining a primary, signal-based model with a secondary, risk-free arbitrage loop.
 - **Implementation:**
   1.  **Signal Trading (Primary):** The core of the strategy was an event-driven state machine tied to the `sunlightIndex`.
 This index was a powerful leading indicator: a sharp drop consistently preceded a price spike in macarons.
 The strategy would automatically go long on this signal and, under specific conditions, flip short to capture the subsequent crash.
   2.  **Cross-Market Arbitrage (Secondary):** I identified a persistent inefficiency where a market participant on the foreign exchange consistently sold Macarons at a price lower than what I could sell them for on the main exchange, even after accounting for all fees.
 My algorithm executed this near risk-free arbitrage loop continuously, providing a stable profit stream while the main logic awaited a sunlight signal.
+By consistently staying short through the main exchange, and using the foreign exchange to close my positions at a fair price, I was able to avoid paying any storage costs.
+Overall, I was quite happy with my approach to this asset.

 ---